TITAN017/Chat_App/README.md

 # chat_app

-A comprehensive Chat Messaging Platform developed and built using Flutter.
+A comprehensive Chat Messaging UI developed and built using Flutter.

 ## Getting Started